 - Sunday: Closed

 headspace Wagga Wagga is operated by Relationships Australia Canberra & Region.
 All headspace services are funded by the Australian Government Department of Health.
-Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Murrumbidgee (First Health Ltd).
+Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Murrumbidgee Primary Health Network.